Lavash: Origin and historical record

-Gil Marks traces the history of lavash to the early innovation of cooking thin flatbreads on terracotta griddles.
-The earliest forms of bread were cooked as cakes either on heated rocks or in embers, but when griddles started to be used breads had to be made thinner to fully cook through without burning like the bread rakik described in the Bible.
-With the innovation of early ovens, thicker loaves became possible.
+Lavash has existed since ancient times.
+Food historian Gil Marks states that lavash originated in the Middle East and traces it to the early innovation of cooking thin flatbreads on terracotta griddles rather than directly on embers.
+When griddles started to be used, breads had to be made thinner to fully cook through without burning, like the bread rakik described in the Bible.
+According to Marks, lavash is one of the oldest breads in Persia.